 Use a hand mixer on high to whip the softened butter and brown sugar together for 2-3 minutes, until it’s nice and smooth.

 Next up: your dry ingredients!
-Add your flour, salt, and baking soda.
-Grab that hand mixer again to combine the dry ingredients into your dough, making sure no lumps or clumps are left behind.
+Add your flour, salt, and baking soda and combine the dry ingredients into your dough.

 If any dry ingredients stick to the inside of the bowl, use a rubber spatula to push it down into the dough, ensuring everything is integrated.